Cost of Attendance

-The Financial Aid 2014-2015 Cost of Attendance (PDF, 200KB) is an estimate of the expenses that you can expect to have while attending Madison College.
-The COA is based on the average expenses that are typical in the Madison College district and do not represent every expense that you might have during that year.
-The Financial Awareness Training and Education (FATE) program offers lessons on budgeting that can help you get control of your expenses.
+The Financial Aid 2016-2017 Cost of Attendance (COA) is an estimate of the expenses you can expect to have while attending Madison College.
+The COA is based on average expenses that are typical in the Madison College district.
+It does not represent every expense that you might incur during the year, but it is a useful estimate for figuring out your budget for attending MATC.

-Tuition and fee expenses are determined by the Wisconsin Technical College Systems (WTCS) Board.
+Tuition and fee expenses are determined by the Wisconsin Technical College System (WTCS) Board.
 Your amount will be based on your enrollment status as of the Date of Record for each semester.
-Actual enrollment, any additional costs added (e.g., online class fees, paying out of state tuition, etc.) may change this estimation.
+Actual enrollment and any additional costs added (e.g., online class fees, out of state tuition, etc.) may change the total.

 Book expenses reflect the typical cost of books and supplies based on your enrollment status as of the Date of Record for each semester.
-These costs will vary based on your program, classes, and books required.
-Madison College has a Book Charge Process that you may be eligible for if you meet the eligibility requirements.
+These costs will vary based on your program, classes and books required.
+Madison College has a Book Charge Program that you may qualify for if you meet the eligibility requirements.

-Personal expenses are a variable cost and include all of the miscellaneous costs (e.g., personal hygiene, clothing, phone, etc.) associated with attending school.
-It is important to keep in mind that you control many of these costs and may need to make adjustments to make sure that you can cover these and all other costs.
+Personal expenses are a variable cost that includes all of the miscellaneous expenses associated with attending school, such as personal care, clothing and phone.
+It is important to keep in mind that you control many of these costs and may need to make adjustments to make sure that you can afford to cover these and all other expenses.

 Transportation expenses reflect the typical costs of traveling to attend school.
 Your actual costs may be different based on your transportation choices.
-Purchasing a vehicle, car payments, insurance costs, and major repairs are not included in these costs.
+Purchasing a vehicle, car loan payments, insurance costs and major repairs are not included in these costs.